Rabies in cats: A comprehensive guide

 1. Post-mortem diagnosis:

-• Diagnosis of rabies is usually carried out after the animal has died, as common diagnostic procedures are often not conclusive in living animals.
+• Rabies is usually diagnosed after the animal has died, as the standard diagnostic procedures are often not reliable in living animals.

 • The pathological examination is organized and carried out by the responsible authority.

-• In Germany, the requirement for rabies vaccination for cats that have not been imported from abroad has been abolished, but vaccination is still recommended, especially for outdoor cats.
+• In Germany, the requirement for rabies vaccination for cats not imported from abroad has been abolished, however, vaccination is still recommended, especially for outdoor cats.

-It is of the utmost importance to be aware of legal obligations and to act quickly if you suspect that your cat may be infected with rabies.
-Compliance with legal requirements and cooperation with veterinarians and authorities are crucial to ensure public health and safety.
+It is of utmost importance to be aware of your legal obligations and to act quickly if you suspect your cat may be infected with rabies.
+Adherence to legal requirements and cooperation with veterinarians and authorities are crucial to ensuring public health and safety.

-Therapy and prognosis: Can rabies in cats be treated?
+Therapy and prognosis: Can rabies be treated in cats?

 Rabies is an extremely serious and unfortunately almost always fatal disease in animals and humans once symptoms appear.
 Here is important information regarding treatment and prognosis for cats infected with rabies: